runeburner/runeburner.github.io/src/Manual/manual/en/LaborRune.md

 # Labor rune

-The labor rune increases the working speed for the [ATTUNE](ATTUNE) and the [MINE](MINE) action.
+The labor rune increases the working speed for the [SING](SING) and the [MINE](MINE) action.
 More Labor runes means faster work speed.